locationtech/geotrellis/docs/tutorials/reading-geoTiffs.md

 - - -

 ### Reading Locally Part 2: Expanding Our Vocab
 We can read GeoTiffs, now what?
 Well, there's actually more that we can do when reading in a file.
-Sometimes you have a compressed GeoTiff, or other times you might not want to read in only a section of GeoTiff.
+Sometimes you have a compressed GeoTiff, or other times you might not want to read in only a sub-section of GeoTiff and not the whole thing.
 In either case, GeoTrellis can handle these issues with ease.

 #### Dealing With Compressed GeoTiffs
 Compression is a method in which data is stored with fewer bits and can then be uncompressed so that all data becomes available.
 This applies to GeoTiffs as well.
 When reading in a GeoTiff, you can state whether or not you want a compressed file to be uncompressed or not.